 Cats are naturally meticulously clean animals and groom themselves for a large part of their day.
 As your cat grooms themselves, tiny hook-like structures on their tongue catch loose and dead hair, which is then swallowed.
 The majority of the hair passes all the way through the digestive tract with no problems, but sometimes the hair stays in the stomach and forms a hairball.

 Hairballs can contribute or cause a cat to vomit up undigested food.
 Although, a cat vomiting a hairball occasionally can be normal and not a concern, it is important to note that hairballs should not be frequent, painful, or difficult for your cat to pass.
 To help prevent hairballs in your cat, there are over the counter dietary supplements, in either chew or gel forms.
 Adopting a regular brushing schedule and getting your cat comfortable with brushing can also help get rid of any loose fur in your cat's coat that they may otherwise ingest when grooming themselves.

 Food and Dietary Changes

-When there is a change in your cats feeding schedule, if your cat misses a meal or eats later than normal, your cat may regurgitate undigested.
+When there is a change in your cats feeding schedule, if your cat misses a meal, or eats later than normal, your cat may regurgitate undigested food.